 The Complaint-Affidavit was filed on February 23, 2024.
 The case was referred to the Philippine Mediation Center for mediation proceedings.
+The mediation proceedings were subsequently terminated.

 The hearing scheduled on February 20, 20025 was cancelled due to the unavailability of the presiding judge and the designated public prosecutor.